 National database of employer apprenticeships for year 11 pupils.
 Create a free account and find out about employer vacancies.

 There is a Careers Noticeboard in the school library.
-There are also a selection of useful careers books and literature available to read.
-Shamim Khan, an Independent Careers Advisor, is in school every Monday to give careers advice to pupils.
+There is also a selection of useful careers books and literature available to read.
+Shamim Khan, an Independent Careers Advisor, is also available to give careers advice to pupils.
+Mrs Khan is available every Monday via email firstname.lastname@example.org

 Other useful websites